Skip top navigation

 Instructor

-William Hudson is a User Experience Stratgeist who consults, writes and teaches in the fields of user-centred design, user experience and usability.
+William Hudson is a User Experience Strategist who consults, writes and teaches in the fields of user-centred design, user experience and usability.
 He has over 40 years experience in the development of interactive systems, initially with a background in software engineering.
 William was the product and user interface designer for the Emmy-award-winning "boujou"; now an indispensable tool in major film studios.
 He has specialized in interaction design and human-computer interaction since the late 1980's.
 William has written and taught courses that have been presented to hundreds of software and web developers, designers and managers in the UK, North America and Europe.
 He is the founder and principal consultant of Syntagm, a consultancy specializing in the design of interactive systems established in 1985.

 William has presented papers, talks and tutorials at a number of international conferences including CHI, UPA and Nielsen Norman Group Usability Week.

 William has worked with a wide variety of clients, from startups to established multi-nationals (click here to see our client list).
+He is was the courses co-chair for CHI 2013 and is the creator of persona stories.

 Back to top